egordorichev/BurningKnight/npc_and_quests.md

  + If you buy him, he starts following you around, by flying in his box after you.
    He gets close to enemies and poisens em.

-# trash goblin

-* Begs you to take his scourge, he will even pay you.
-Reward can vary from consumables or an item to a full blown chest.
-* After taking his scourge he becomes green

 # vampire
 * Bites you for half a heart and gives you some coins for that